bel28kent/hum-parser/documentation/parsers-and-converters.md

 		*^
 		*^	*
-	- spine joins are not effected by order assuming the Humdrum data passes semantic validation.
-I.e. these are both valid if the rhythmic durations match for joined spines:
+	- spine joins are unordered (assuming the Humdrum data passes semantic validation, i.e. these are both valid if the rhythmic durations match for joined spines):
 		*	*v	*v
 		*v	*v